 Shoot the Hooch: Tubing the Chattahoochee in Atlanta, GA

 Overview: Atlantans can experience the scenic greenery of the Chattahoochee River right in their own urban backyard.
 The river runs straight through the middle of Atlanta, and one of the city’s top summer activities is floating down it with family and friends, and a cold drink in hand.
 You can also enjoy more of Atlanta’s many summer activities, from parks to splash pads to outdoor movies, after your float.

 Where to start: Where you begin your experience on the river depends on which rental company you choose to get your equipment from.
 Start planning your day on the ‘Hooch by visiting the National Park Service website for an estimate of how long floating from each checkpoint will take you.
 The amount of time you’re able to spend on the river will help you choose which rental company is best for you based on its location to certain checkpoints.

 Rental companies: The National Park Service has a list of authorized companies available for equipment rentals, many of which also provide a shuttle service to take you back to your vehicle after you’ve finished your float.
-We’ve outlined the most popular below, but you can check out the full list here.
+We’ve outlined the most popular below.

 - Shoot the Hooch: With the option of embarking on a 1.5, 3 or 8 mile trip down the river, this rental company offers an array of different vehicles to choose from, including canoes, kayaks, rafts, and stand-up paddleboards.
 There is a $1 per person National Park Service Fee for each rental.
 You can also bring your own food and beverage sans glass and Styrofoam coolers on your trip.